Arena Painting: Hamburg

-Local artist Charles Clough will lead up to 200 participants over the course of eight hours in the creation of a publicly produced and collaboratively made painting.
-Under Clough’s guidance, participants will have the opportunity to pour pints of paint onto a massive canvas and use Clough’s signature “Big Fingers” (industrial-sized and specially crafted paint brushes) to smear, push, and scrape pools of paint according to Clough’s trademark abstract method.
+Local artist Charles Clough led 168 participants over the course of eight hours in the creation of a publicly produced and collaboratively made painting.
+Under Clough’s guidance, participants had the opportunity to pour pints of paint onto a massive canvas and use Clough’s signature “Big Fingers” (industrial-sized and specially crafted paint brushes) to smear, push, and scrape pools of paint according to Clough’s trademark abstract method.

 The performative experience is at the heart of this work as it changes and shifts with each person’s addition, creating a co-authored work that could never have been conceived by any one individual.
-The final work will be permanently installed in the newly constructed wing of the Hamburg Library, due to be completed in December 2014.
+The final work will be permanently installed in the newly constructed wing of the Hamburg Library, due to be completed in spring 2015.

-If you wish to participate, please complete our entry form before Friday, September 26, 2014, at 5 pm.
-Participants will be selected and notified by Friday, October 3, 2014.
-Each selected participant will be given a specific time slot for active painting.
-Anyone is welcome to view the event, which is free and open to the public throughout the day in the William E. Swan Auditorium at Hilbert College in Hamburg, New York.
+The entire public was welcome to view the event, which was free and open to the public throughout the day in the William E. Swan Auditorium at Hilbert College in Hamburg, New York.